Category filter

 You will have the following options to be configured.

-Configure VPN for Android device using mdm
+Configure VPN for Android devices using mdm

 Settings Description